justerminator/fa22-cse110-lab3/standup.md

 ## What did I accomplish yesterday?
 Finished implementing general CSS and all selectors.
 ## Today:
 Complete lab, and update README file to include title and link.
+Should turn it in today.
 ## Obstacles hindering objective:
-My sadness
+My sadness due to a friend getting COVID.